zhong-j-yu/rekex/doc/Spec.md

 9. If the target datatype is `org.rekex.spec.Peek<E>` or `org.rekex.spec.Not<E>`,
    return a *Lookahead/Lookbehind Rule*, with the subrule derived from `E`.

+10. If none of the above applies, report an error.

 A datatype may match more than one clauses, therefore clauses are order to resolve the conflict.
 For example, an `enum` type may match (1), (2), (3), in which case (1) takes precedence.